 There are a variety of ways to go about finding a planner who is suitable for each individual, such as asking for references from colleagues or attending workshops provided by one’s medical training program or hospital.
 When seeking a planner, it’s important to ask questions so that one is comfortable clarifying such points as experience, philosophy, and process.
 Utilizing an independent advisor helps in regards to advice and during the plan implementation process.
 Finity Group also recommends asking how an advisor is compensated and if there are any contractual arrangements in place.
 Ask for references.
 Know that it’s okay to go another direction if the fit isn’t right.

-If you’d like to meet with an advisor from Finity Group, follow this link and we will be in touch.
+If you’d like to meet with an advisor from Finity Group, fill out the form below.